BYUHPC/sci-comp-course/project/phase3.md

 ## Eliminating Unnecessary Work

 Many of the functions in `optimize.cpp` take copies of large variables.
 To see how huge an effect this can have, change the `laplacian` function to take `x` by [const reference](https://www.learncpp.com/cpp-tutorial/pass-by-const-lvalue-reference/) rather than by value.
 Re-compile and time it again after doing so. **1.
 How much of a speedup do you get?
-Why do you think it's so dramatic?**
+Why do you think it's so dramatic?** Check that the output of `optimize` is `65.21`.

 Set `rows` to 800, where it will stay for the rest of the assignment, and compile and time once more for comparison to subsequent changes.
+The answer should now be `5.39` for the rest of the assignment.

 Fix any other functions (along with [lambdas](https://en.cppreference.com/w/cpp/language/lambda#Lambda_capture), [range-based for loops](https://en.cppreference.com/w/cpp/language/range-for#Example), etc.) that should take arguments by const reference rather than by value.
 When you're done and have recompiled, the `system` field from `time`'s output should be a very small portion of the `real` time. **2.
 How much more of a speedup do these changes yield?
 Why isn't it as significant**?